Code-Institute-Submissions/ms1-2-astra-rental/README.md

 # Introduction

-"Astra rental" is a motorcycles rental company that aim to offer the opportunity to ride motocross bikes of different engine sizes, and strokes, currently based in Dublin.<br>
+"Astra rental" is a motorcycles rental company that aims to offer the opportunity to ride motocross bikes of different engine sizes, and strokes, currently based in Dublin.<br>

 _Please, note that this site portrays a fictitious business, created purely for the purpose of this exercise.
 This will be my Milestone Project second attempt for the Code Institute Diploma in Full Stack Development._ <br>

-Moreover, for this second attempt, I decided to rebuilt a new website using a single page structure with multiple sections.
+Moreover, for this second attempt, I decided to rebuild a new website using a single page structure with multiple sections.
 I'd also like to apologise for have used the word "inspired" instead of "used" in my previous submission, and thank the assessment team for feedback.

 ## UX

 ### Design
-I wanted to create a clean website where users could directly undestrand its purpose.
+I wanted to create a clean website where users could directly understand its purpose.
 In order to accomplish that, the home page shows you a carousel comprehensive of our 3 main topics: "WHO AND WHERE", "OUR BIKES", and "REVIEWS".

 ### Colour Scheme